 - 1. Connect the power supply to the J6 connector and connect the FlashPro Programmer. - 2.
-Change the power supply SW7 switch to ON. - 3.
-Program the SmartFusion2 Evaluation Kit Board with the generated or provided .stp file (refer to "Appendix A - Design Files" on page 20) using FlashPro. - 4.
+Switch ON the power supply SW7. - a.
+Open the M2S\FlashFreeze\AN Libero project.
+Refer to "Appendix A: Design Files" on page 20. - b.
+Update the eNVM client memory file path.
+Refer to http://soc.microsemi.com/kb/article.aspx?id=SL5657 for more information. - 3.
+Program the SmartFusion2 Security Evaluation Kit Board by selecting the Run PROGRAM Action from the Design Flow window or with the generated or provided \.stp file (refer to "Appendix A: Design Files" on page 20) using FlashPro. - 4.
 Invoke the SoftConsole v3.4 SP1 Integrated Design Environment (IDE). - 5.
 Launch the SoftConsole v3.4 SP1 and specify the Workspace to point to the SoftConsole folder project where the Libero project is located, refer to Figure 11.

-ce Launcher Select a w orkspace SoftConsole IDE v3.4 stores your projects in a orkspace folder to use for this session. a folder called a works space.
-Workspace: Microsemi_prj\M2S_FlashFreeze_AN\SoftQ Browse Ilse this : is the default and do not ask again Use this a (ок Cancel
+sc Workspac ze Launcher Select a w orkspace Microsemi S Choose a we SoftConsole IDE v3.4 stores your projects in a folder called a workspace. orkspace folder to use for this session.
+Workspace: Microsemi_prj\M2S_FlashFreeze_AN\SoftConsole\FlashFreeze_SB_MSS_CM3 Browse Browse Use this a s the default and do not ask again C OK Cancel

-Figure 11 • Specify the SoftConsole Workspace Location
+Figure 11 • Specifying SoftConsole Workspace Location

-6. Click OK.
-7. In SoftConsole, click the Project Explorer tab and click the FlashFreeze_SB_MSS_CM3_app folder.
+- 6. Click OK. - 7.
+In SoftConsole, click the Project Explorer tab and click the FlashFreeze SB MSS CM3 app folder.